TedHusted/awake/awake.md

 ###

-	After a long talk with Ally, Tessa stares at her phone screen, and whispers ruefully, “Yowser …”
+	After a long talk with Ally, Tessa stares blankly at her phone screen.

-	The realization dawns that the truth she’s sought has been closer — and far more aware — than she ever imagined.
+	  “Holy cow!” she murmurs, thinking that the truth she has sought for so long is now closer than she ever imagined it could be.

 ----